pilcrowonpaper/pilcrow/src/posts/astro.md

 }
 ```

-You can deploy your site anywhere you want with adapters, including Node.js, serverless, and the Edge (ie. V8 runtime in servers around the world).
+You can deploy your site anywhere you want with adapters, including Node.js, serverless platforms, and the Edge (ie. V8 runtime running in servers around the world).

 ## `.astro` files